 Our final analysis focuses on the problem of repeated errors.
-As mentioned above, in the current TaskTracer system, we sometimes observe that the email predictor seems to have a "favorite class of the day" such that it repeatedly predicts a particular class c regardless of the true class of the email message.
+In the current TaskTracer system, we sometimes observe that the email predictor seems to have a "favorite class of the day" such that it repeatedly predicts a particular class c regardless of the true class of the email message.
 We also notice cases where all messages belonging to class c are repeatedly misclassified as various other classes.
 This pattern of repeated error persists even as the user is continually giving corrective feedback.
-Users hate this kind of behavior.

-To determine if algorithms were making predominately the same mistakes, we define three kinds of repeated errors.
-Repeated source errors occur when two messages both belong to true class c but are both misclassified (to the same or different predicted classes).
-Repeated destination errors occur when two messages are both incorrectly predicted to belong to class c.
-Finally, Repeated Confusion errors occur when two messages that both belong to true class c are both predicted to belong to a different class c'.
-Figures 18, 19, and 20 plot the number of repeated errors as a function of the temporal separation between the pairs of email messages.
-Specifically, if two misclassified messages are within window size W messages of each other, then they are included in the plot for the corresponding type of repeated error.
+To determine if algorithms were making predominately the same mistakes, we define a repeated error as two messages that both belong to true class c both being predicted to belong to a different class c'.
+Figure 7 plots the number of repeated errors as a function of the temporal separation between the pairs of email messages.
+Specifically, if two misclassified messages are within window size W messages of each other, then they are included in the plot.

-Figure 18 - Repeated error graph showing the number of repeated source errors, in which two emails from the same class are both predicted incorrectly within a window of examples, compared to the size of the window for each of the different algorithms.
+Figure 7 - Graph showing repeated errors within a window of examples, compared to the window size for each algorithm.